- Child Custody

 Though they may have input, the children do not have actual control.
 Under Texas law, they have the right to have their preferences heard but the judge — or the jury — has the legal right to make the final decision.
 As an experienced Texas child custody lawyer, I have talked with children who make the right decisions for the right reasons.
 However, I have also known children who clearly want to live with the parent they view as most lenient.

-Seek guidance from a Houston family law attorney who knows how to protect the best interests of the children and the entire family.
+Seek guidance from a Lubbock family law attorney who knows how to protect the best interests of the children and the entire family.